Gonzaga Bulldogs baseball

 The Gonzaga Bulldogs baseball team is the varsity intercollegiate baseball program of Gonzaga University, located in Spokane, Washington, United States.
-The NCAA Division I program has been a member of the West Coast Conference (WCC) since 1996 (Note: Gonzaga has been a WCC member since 1979 (1980 baseball season), but did not join WCC baseball until the 1996 season.) and its home venue is Washington Trust Field and Patterson Baseball Complex, opened on Gonzaga's campus in 2007.
-After the 2026 season, Gonzaga will leave the WCC for the Pac-12 Conference.
+The NCAA Division I program has been a member of the Pac-12 Conference since 2026 and its home venue is Washington Trust Field and Patterson Baseball Complex, opened on Gonzaga's campus in 2007.
+After the 2026 season, Gonzaga will leave the WCC (Note: Gonzaga has been a WCC member since 1979 (1980 baseball season), but did not join WCC baseball until the 1996 season.) for the Pac-12 Conference.

 Mark Machtolf has been the program's head coach since 2004.
 Through 2013, Gonzaga has appeared in eight NCAA tournaments.
 It has won four conference championship series, seven regular season conference championships, and five regular season division titles.
 Gonzaga was formerly an affiliate member of the Pac-10 conference for baseball and previously played in the NorPac and Big Sky conferences.

 As of the start of the 2013 season, 16 former Bulldogs have played in Major League Baseball.